Guide to Capital Markets Tribunal Proceedings

 The Chief Executive Officer of the Commission or person or company directly affected by a Tribunal decision, including a respondent in an enforcement proceeding, can appeal the decision to the Divisional Court of the Ontario Superior Court of Justice under section 10 of the Ontario Securities Act.
 The appeal must be started within 30 days after the final decision or the reasons for the final decision are issued, whichever comes later.
 The appeal must be started in accordance with the Ontario Rules of Civil Procedure.

-Can I request a Judicial Review of a Tribunal decision?
+Can I request a judicial review of a Tribunal decision?

 A party may file an application for judicial review with the Divisional Court of the Ontario Superior Court of Justice.
 A judicial review is not the same as an appeal.
 In a judicial review hearing, the court will consider whether the Tribunal had the authority to make the decision it made and whether the Tribunal properly exercised its authority and conducted a fair hearing.
 The application for judicial review must be started in accordance with the Ontario Rules of Civil Procedure and the Ontario Judicial Review Procedure Act.